daniel360kim/simplePID/README.md

 # simplePID
-A very simple and easy to use PID controller
+A very simple and easy to use PID controller for Arduino control systems.